C45180 Total credit hours: 18

 - Display professionalism by projecting a positive attitude, working as a team member, showing initiative and responsibility, and displaying sensitivity to cultural diversity.

-A student must meet all prerequisite and corequisite STP course requirements with a grade of “C” or better in order to progress in the program.
+A student must earn a grade of “C” or better in STP prefix courses in order to progress in the program.

 Criminal Background Check